-1.6.1 COVID-19 pandemic
+1.6.2 COVID-19 pandemic

-COVID-19 (also referred to as "coronavirus") continued to impact economies, financial markets and businesses around the world.
-As in previous years TPEN continues to coordinate the response regionally and globally to continue to deliver for clients, support employees and maintain business continuity.
-The Group, through increased flexibility for employees and continued remote working, has maintained operational capacity and has not found it necessary to participate in any of the various Government initiatives such as furloughing of staff.
+COVID-19 (also referred to as "coronavirus") continued to impact economies, financial markets and businesses around the world throughout 2022.
+As in the previous year, the Group coordinated responses to the pandemic and related restrictions regionally and globally to ensure continued delivery for clients, support employees and maintain business continuity.
+The Group maintained operational capacity utilising greater remote working than before the pandemic.
+In 2023, the Group continues to monitor and coordinate responses as required.